CARiSMA-Tool/carisma-tool/documentation/owasp-ml-security-top10/README.md

 The profile defines the following stereotypes and stereotype attributes:

-1. `<<SecureAIScenario>>`: This stereotype can be attached to a whole UML model or to a package within a deployment diagram.
+1. `<<SecureAIService>>`: This stereotype can be attached to a whole UML model or to a package within a deployment diagram.
 The stereotype has the following attributes:

     - *RegularPackageUpdates*: Boolean attribute that indicates whether the latest versions of the packages is used.
     - *RegularSecurityAudits*: Boolean attribute that indicates whether regular security audit of the system are completed.